yujiri8/yujiri.xyz/protagonism/misc_psychology.md

-TITLE Miscellaneous Insights On Psychology
+TITLE Miscellaneous psychology insights
-NAV Miscellaneous Psychology Insights
+NAV Miscellaneous psychology insights
 TEMPLATE DEFAULT

 There are a few miscellaneous pecularities about the way emotions work that I'm making this article to explain.